lvalnegri/workshops-setup_cloud_analytics_machine/README.md

 ## Motivations
 If you’ve always wanted to have:
-  - an *RStudio Server* of your own so that you can access your *R* projects from anywhere (albeit with an internet connection)
+  - an *RStudio Server* of your own, so that you can access your *R* projects from anywhere (albeit with an internet connection)
-  - your own *Shiny Server* to host your awesome data visualizations, the results of statistical modeling, monitor your machine learning algorithms, or simply deploy some *RMarkdown* documents
+  - your own *Shiny Server* to host your awesome data visualizations or dashboards, the results of statistical modeling, monitor your machine learning algorithms, or simply deploy some *RMarkdown* documents or reports
   - a *JupyterLab* server to share your knowledge with your team colleagues
-  - one or more database server to store any kind of data, small or/and big, relational and/or schema-less
+  - one or more *database management systems* to store any kind of data, small or/and big, relational and/or schema-less
-  - your own cloud storage to acces your file from everyhere without paying another company to do so
+  - your own *cloud storage* to access your file from everyhere without paying another company to do so (on top of the actual storage, obviously!)

 the following notes will help you!

-This tutorial is quite lengthy, as it is full of details for the novice.
-If you just want the step-by-step list, a sort of cloud server setup cheat-sheet, it's more convenient for you to follow [this document](https://github.com/lvalnegri/workshops-setup_cloud_analytics_machine/blob/master/TL%3BDR.md) instead.
+This tutorial is quite lengthy, as it's been thought full of details useful for the very novice.
+If you just want the step-by-step list, a sort of cloud server setup cheat-sheet, it's more convenient for you to follow [this document](https://github.com/lvalnegri/workshops-setup_-cloud_analytics_machine/blob/master/TL%3BDR.md) instead.

 <br/>